DougTrefun/middle_earth_tracker/README.md

 - **Interactive Map**: An engaging, zoomable, and pannable map of Middle-earth.
 - **Distance Tracking**: Enter your daily walking or running distance to progress on your journey.
 - **Save and Load Progress**: Save your progress and load it later to continue your adventure.
-- **Day Tracking**: Track the number of days since you started your journey.
+- **Day Tracking**: Track the number of days since you started your journey. (not yet)
 - **Visual Indicators**: See your path, current location, and progress on the map.
 - **Responsive UI**: User-friendly interface with easy-to-use controls.
+- **Coordinate Debugging**: One of the most useful tools for adding new coordinates is the coordinate debugging tool I added.
+It is on by default when you start the program.
+Essentially it just shows you the coordinates as you move the mouse around the map.
+This makes adding new locations relatively simple and accurate.

 ## How It Works